Kyureeus-Edtech/custom-python-etl-data-connector-JananiHariharakrishnan/README.md

 This project implements an ETL (Extract – Transform – Load) process that takes video game platform data from the RAWG.io API, processes it to keep only essential details, and stores it in a MongoDB collection.

 The script does the following:
 - Extracts platform data from the RAWG API using API key authentication and pagination
+- - How
 - Transforms the data to select only relevant fields for analysis
 - Loads the cleaned data into MongoDB using upsert so it can be updated without duplicates
 - Adds an ingestion timestamp to each record for auditing